Skip to main content

 print("Output:", output_array)

-Single-Model, Multi-Input Inference
+Single-Model Multi-Input Inference

-Applicable when the model has multiple input tensors.
+Suitable for cases where the model has multiple input tensors.

 import numpy as np